 - Colorado-adapted PARCC Student Registration/Personal Needs Profile (SR/PNP) File layout coming soon

 PARCC Post Test Processes

-Guidance on processes to be completed after the PBA and EOYadministrations are below.
-DACs must submit the Post Test Ceritification form after the PBA and after the EOY administrations.
+Guidance on processes for the Spring 2015 administration of the PBA and EOY are below.
+DACs must submit the Post Test Certification form after the PBA and after the EOY administrations.